vdesabou/kafka-docker-playground-docs/docs/playground tools certs-create.md

 # playground tools certs-create

 🔐 Generate keys and certificates used for SSL

+Creates a certificate authority and, for each container, a keystore and
+a truststore in --output-folder.
+This is how the certificates of the
+ssl environments are produced; regenerate them when they have expired,
+or to build a set for a container the playground does not know about.

 ## Usage